enriqueulloap/portfolio/README.md

 ### Credit and Debit Cards Report

-This report was created to track the quantity of new cardholders and how many customers are getting a card upgrade.
+This report was created to track the quantity of new cardholders and how many customers are getting a product upgrade.
 It features charts and rankings of the best and worst performances.

 Before this report, the managers had no way of knowing their performance during the weekends, the days with the largest influx of public.
 Now it is sent automatically in a daily and hourly basis.